teiniker/teiniker-lectures-computerscience/c-basics/introduction/hello-world/README.md

 ```
 Before a variable can be assigned a value, it must be declared.

-A constant assigned to a `float` valiable usually contains a decimal point.
+A constant assigned to a `float` variable usually contains a decimal point.
 It is best to append the letter `f` to a constant that contains a decimal point if the number is assigned to a `float`
 variable.